Bayesian Quantile and Expectile Optimisation: INTRODUCTION

-In the context of Bayesian optimisation (BO), such trade-offs have been initially studied by \cite{mockus1978application} and \cite{jones1998efficient} in a noise-free setting.
-Their framework has latter been extended to optimisation of the conditional expectation of a stochastic black box (see e.g. \cite{frazier2009knowledge,srinivas2009gaussian} or \cite{picheny2013benchmark} for a review).
-Although the literature is very scarce for quantile or expectile optimization under the BO framework, an algorithm based on Gaussian processes for quantile optimization is presented in \cite{browne2016stochastic}.
-The approach they propose however requires many replications per input point and is not compatible with small-data settings.
+In the context of Bayesian optimisation (BO), such trade-offs have been initially studied by \citet{mockus1978application} and \citet{jones1998efficient} in a noise-free setting.
+Their framework has latter been extended to optimisation of the conditional expectation of a stochastic black box \citep[see e.g.][]{frazier2009knowledge,srinivas2009gaussian,picheny2013benchmark}.
+Recently, strategies optimising risk measures have been proposed, In particular, \citet{cakmak2020bayesian,nguyen2021value,nguyen2021optimizing} proposed new algorithms to optimise for the quantile and CVaR, but for a different use case where the space $\Omega$ is actually controllable and quantitative (e.g., $\omega$ is a random parameter of the black-box with a Gaussian distribution).
+This use case generally facilitates BO, as modelling can be performed over $\Psi$ over the joint $\mathcal{X}~\times~\Omega$ space ($g$ being then inferred from $\Psi$), for which observations are directly available.

+When $\Omega$ is not controllable, one solution is to assume a parametric distribution (e.g. Gaussian) for $Y_x$, and infer its mean and variance as a function of $x$ ($g$ being then obtained from the inferred distribution of $Y_x$): see e.g. \citet{kersting2007most,lazaro2011variational,saul2016chained,binois2018practical}.
+However, as we show in our experimental section, such an approach will fail when the choice of the distribution of $Y_x$ is inappropriate.
+An alternative is to replicate observations (i.e. at a fixed $x$ value) to compute local empirical estimates of $g$, then model $g$ directly from this set of observations. \citet{browne2016stochastic} and \citet{makarova2021risk} proposed BO algorithms to optimise quantiles and CVaRs following this principle.
+However, our experiments also show that intensively repeating observations dramatically hinders the efficiency of BO.

+Hence, our approach is based on the following principles: a) we model the risk $g$ directly from noisy observations $Y_x$ of the black box; b) our model does not assume any parametric distribution of $Y_x$; c) our algorithm does not require observation replicates.
+As quantile optimisation takes substantially more data points that standard BO and as BO incurs a significant computational overhead per step, we focus further on the most likely use-case for quantile BO is in the large batch setting, i.e. where large data volumes can be observed in a relatively small number of optimisation steps.

-\paragraph{Contributions} The contributions of this paper are the following: 1) We propose a new metamodel based on variational inference to estimate either quantiles or expectiles without repetitions in the design of experiment and suited to the heteroscedastic case.
-2) We propose a new Bayesian algorithm suited to optimise conditional quantiles or expectiles in a small data setting.
+\paragraph{Contributions} The contributions of this paper are the following: 1) We propose a new model based on two latent Gaussian Processes (GPs) to estimate quantiles or expectiles that is tailored to heteroscedastic noise.
+2) We use sparse posterior and variational inference to support potentially large datasets.
+3) We propose a new Bayesian algorithm suited to optimise conditional quantiles or expectiles in a data efficient manner.
 Two batch-sequential acquisition strategies are designed to find a good trade-off between exploration and intensification.
-The ability of our algorithm to optimise quantiles and expectiles is illustrated on several test problems.
+4) The ability of our algorithm to optimise quantiles is illustrated on multiple test problems.